james-stevens/auto-skew-elle/api.md

       }
     }

+And this is how the exact same query would get returned if no `by` modifier has been used.

+    {
+      "tickers": [
+        {
+          "ticker": "AAPL",
+          "google": "AAPL:NASDAQ",
+          ":rowid:": 1
+        },
+        {
+          "ticker": "AMZN",
+          "google": "AMZN:NASDAQ",
+          ":rowid:": 2
+        }
+      ]
+    }

 If more than one column is specified, their values are concatinated with a pipe (`|`) separator.

-As each row is a property of the `by` name, the sort order of the rows is irrelevant unless you are using the `:rowid:` as the identifier.

-## The `order` Property
+## The `order` Modifier

 The `order` property specifies a list of columns to sort by.
 This can either be a list type or a comma separated string.

- Current only decending sorts are supported.
+Unless you are splitting up a long list of items, using `limit` & `skip`, using both the `by` and `order` modifiers does not make sense as keyed objects do not retain a sort order.

-## The `limit` and `skip` Properties
+## The `limit` and `skip` Modifiers

 If you are retrieving a lot of rows, it can be useful to retrieve them in batches of (say) 100 rows at a time.